“People don’t want to buy a quarter-inch drill, they want to buy a quarter-inch hole”

 Content Syndication’s quarter-inch holes

-What makes all of this worse is that the Content Syndication further amplifies the problem as vendor-produced content is often placed on Product-focused websites.
+What makes all of this worse is that the term Content Syndication further amplifies the problem as vendor-produced content is often placed on Product-focused websites.
 At the same time, the vendor content may not speak to the burning challenges potential customers face.

 Across the full spectrum of vendor-produced content types, we can all agree that case studies are essentially a perfect summary of how a quarter-inch hole was created.
 A problem/challenge was encountered by a customer and a B2B vendor came along and solved it with one of their solutions.
 The vendor’s “quarter-inch drill” is, of course, used in some way but understanding how the entire “quarter-inch hole” was created is most valuable for potential customers.